Radical Chemistry in Organic Synthesis – Method Development

 Performing Chemical Reactions at Surfaces

-In a highly interdisciplinary approach the Studer group investigates chemical reactions at reconstitued metal interfaces for the construction of extended molecular networks.
-These reactions often follow different pathways as compared to analogous processes in solution.
+In a highly interdisciplinary approach the Studer group investigates chemical reactions at metal surfaces for the construction of extended covalently bond networks.
+These reactions often follow different pathways compared to analogous processes in solution.
 Reaction modes have been uncovered that have not been observed in solution.
-As a prototypical reaction, a Glaser-type coupling of conjugated alkynes has been achieved after spatial confinement on Ag(111),, which could be significantly accelerated upon irradiation.
-On Au(111) the azide-alkyne cycloaddition was established and at the Cu(111) surface decarboxylative coupling of aromatic naphthalene diacids to afford poly-naphthalenes has been developed.
+As a prototypical reaction, a Glaser-type coupling of conjugated alkynes has been achieved after spatial confinement on Ag(111) and studies concerning the mechanism, photochemical initiation and selectivity have been performed.,, On Cu(111) carbenes have been generated, characterized and also carbene coupling was established.
+At the Au(111) surface a complex cascade comprising ortho C-H activation, C-C coupling and twofold cycloisomerization of aromatic nitriles to afford diazapyrenes has been developed.

 From NMP to Functional Materials